-4 NEW STANDARDS, AMENDMENT TO STANDARDS AND INTERPETATIONS (continued)
+4. NEW STANDARDS, AMENDMENT TO STANDARDS AND INTERPETATIONS (continued)

-The standards, interpretations and amendments issued, but not yet effective up to the date of issuance of the consolidated financial statements are disclosed below.
-The Group intends to adopt these standards, where applicable, when they become effective.
+The standards, interpretations and amendments that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
+The Group intends to adopt these standards, interpretations and amendments if applicable, when they become effective.